majid-rafei/eClassBackEndNodeJs/README.md

 ## Step 6: Authentication and authorization

 Authentication is the process of validating user credentials (email and password).
 Authentication is done before authorization.

 ### Sub-task 6-1: Developing user authentication

-The process of user authentication starts with validating user credentials, which means user gives his/her email and password and the application checks if they are valid or not.
+The process of user authentication starts with validating user credentials, which means the user gives his/her email and password, and the application checks if they are valid or not.
-If the credentials are valid, then access-token and refresh-token pair is generated for further authentication and authorization.
+If the credentials are valid, then pair of access-token and refresh-token is generated for further authentication and authorization.
-Then after, each time user want to send a request to the server, access-token must be added to the authorization header of the request.
+Then after each time user wants to send a request to the server, access-token must be added to the authorization header of the request.

-On the other side, on each request, server will check access-token and if it passes validation, the request will be passed to the controller for the proceeding processes.
+On the other side, on each request, the server will check access-token and if it passes validation, the request will be passed to the controller for the proceeding processes.
 Otherwise, the error response will be returned to the requester.
-In this case, user can send refresh-token to generate another access-refresh token pair.
+In this case, the user can send refresh-token to generate another access-refresh token pair.
-If this fails too, user should do a login to the system and give a fresh access-refresh token pair.
+If this fails too, the user should do a login to the system and give a fresh access-refresh token pair.

 Newly generated Access-token will be expired in a specified period of time, e.g. 36000 seconds.

-In this project, access-token format is JWT (json-web-token).
+In this project, the access-token format is JWT (json-web-token).
-An instance of access-token is as following:
+An instance of access-token is as follows:
 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6Im1hamlkQHJhZmVpLm1lIiwicmVmcmVzaEtleSI6IjF6ZzVzZFBmZXVKSDFlYkZvOEF4dEE9PSIsImlhdCI6MTY0Njk4NTkyNSwiZXhwIjoxNjQ3MDIxOTI1fQ.0IDW4-Mcg9SouISi85gGFjlpIk4SzTLpzNKtbW5Dtf0
 ```